 The Cooking Matters campaign is helping end childhood hunger by inspiring families to make healthy, affordable food choices.

 We envision a world where all caregivers have the skills they need to prepare healthy, low-cost meals for their families.
-We work toward this vision by providing education programming to families, mobilizing a network of community partners, and working to engage and influence key stakeholders on the value of food skills education.
+We work toward this vision by providing education programming to families, mobilizing a network of community partners, and working to engage and influence key stakeholders on the value of food skills education--practical education for individuals to purchase and prepare foods that meet their nutrition, budget, and personal needs.
 The combined impact of these strategies empowers families with the skills they need to build lifelong healthy habits for their children, and to help shape the way our society values and prioritizes healthy eating.
 Learn more.

 Our participants are parents and caregivers with a limited food budget who want to provide healthy meals for their families.
 We have a particular focus on parents and caregivers of young children under the age of six.
 Read some of their stories.